GregoryDzej/First_NCA_Analysis/README.md

 ## Dataset :

-The primary dataset used in this analysis is a sample pharmacokinetic dataset (sample_data.csv) and contains time-concentration profiles and subject-specific details.
+The primary dataset used in this analysis is a sample pharmacokinetic dataset (sample_data.csv) that contains time-concentration profiles and subject-specific details.
 Below is a description of the columns:
 | Column Name | Description |
 | :-- | :-- |
 | ID | Subject ID |